vmware/terraform-provider-vra/examples/machine/README.md

 * Setup [project](examples/project/README.md)

-Once the information is added to `terraform.tfvars`, the zones can be created via:
+Once the information is added to `terraform.tfvars`, the image profile, flavor profile and machine can be created via:

 ```shell
 terraform init